How much RAM do you need in a Chromebook?

 RAM stands for Random Access Memory.
 Think of it as a container where the things you're doing on your Chromebook — both what you can see and what's happening behind the scenes — can store and retrieve data randomly.
 That means it can access any byte of that data without affecting the preceding or trailing bytes.
-That makes it fast, because the location of the data you need has no effect on the time it takes to read, write or overwrite it.
+That makes it fast because the location of the data you need has no effect on the time it takes to read, write, or overwrite it.
 With no moving parts, there are no mechanical limitations on access times.

 How a Chromebook manages RAM

 It's OK if that sounds like something you don't understand.
-All you need to know is that it does wonders on computers — like a Chromebook — that don't have a lot of RAM installed.
-Google uses zRAM by default in Chrome OS since version 27, and they do a really good job managing it.
-Unless you're moving a lot of small files around, usually the amount used is zero.
+All you need to know is that it does wonders on computers — like a Chromebook — that don't have much RAM installed.
+Google has used zRAM by default in Chrome OS since version 27, and they do an excellent job managing it.
+Unless you're moving a lot of small files around, usually, the amount used is zero.
 But it's there, ready when you need it.
-Since Android 4.4, this is also done on your phone or tablet.
+Since Android 4.4, this was also done to your phone or tablet.

-Next to go are background tabs or windows that you've never interacted with — clicked, or scrolled or typed in — but you have viewed.
+Next to go are background tabs or windows that you've never interacted with — clicked, scrolled, or typed in — but you have viewed.
 After that, the background tab or window you haven't used the longest gets its data moved out of RAM.
 Finally, if none of that works, the kernel OOM (Out Of Memory) function kicks in and closes tasks and processes based on priority.
-Here's an interesting read on it all, written when it was being developed for those of us who really dig this kind of thing.
+Here's an interesting read on it all, written when it was being developed for those of us who dig this kind of thing.

 This all happens so we won't see the "He's dead, Jim" or "Aww Snap" pages and lose what we're working on.
 Things have come a long way since the CR-48 was introduced.

 This all means that Chrome the operating system manages memory a lot better — and needs much less of it — than Chrome the browser on your Windows or Mac computer does.
-When you hear people saying how great their Chromebook runs, while it doesn't nearly run as well on your Windows computer or Mac as a browser, all this is a big part of the reason why.
-It's OK if you don't understand how it all works, just know that Google has done a lot on the software side to allow even a 2GB Chromebook to be pretty functional.
+So when you hear people saying how great their Chromebook runs, while it doesn't nearly run as well on your Windows computer or Mac as a browser, all this is a big part of the reason why.
+It's OK if you don't understand how it all works; just know that Google has done a lot on the software side to allow even a 2GB Chromebook to be pretty functional.